GoldenretriverYT/static-tic-tac-toe/README.md

 # Static Tic-Tac-Toe

+> One wouldn't just, you know, make a Game, in like, ONLY HTML, no programming language at all - just plain HyperText Markup Languange - or would they?
+> Who needs JavaScript anyways, am I right?
+Right?
+> ...

 ## What is this?

 TicTacToe is a solved game, meaning all possible states are calculated.
 This gave me the idea to make a generator, that generates all needed states of the TicTacToe board as static HTML files.